bestokes/waveshare7.5b-departure-board/README.md

 This program fetches train departure times from a JSON API and displays them on a Waveshare 7.5-inch e-paper display (800x480px) connected to an ESP32.

-Note: I couldn't get partial refresh to work properly, so I am using 'fast refresh'.

 ## Features

 - **WiFi Connectivity**: Connects to local WiFi network